Agile software development

 The first step, concept, involves the identification of business opportunities in each potential project as well as an estimation of the time and work that will be required to complete the project.
 This information can then be used to prioritize projects and discern which ones are worth pursuing based on technical and economic feasibility.

 During the second step, inception, team members are identified, funding is established and the initial requirements are discussed with the customer.
 A timeline should also be created that outlines the various responsibilities of teams and clearly defines when work is expected to be completed for each sprint.
 A sprint is a set period of time during which specific work has to be completed and made ready for review.

 The third step, iteration/construction, is when teams start creating working software based on requirements and continuous feedback.
 The Agile software development cycle relies on iterations -- or single development cycles -- that build upon each other and lead into the next step of the overall development process until the project is completed.
 Each iteration typically lasts between two to four weeks, with a set completion date.
 The goal is to have a working product to launch at the end of each iteration.

 Multiple iterations occur throughout the development cycle and they each possess their own workflow.
 A typical iteration flow consists of the following:

 - defining requirements based on the product backlog, sprint backlog and customer and stakeholder feedback;

 - developing software based on the set requirements;

-- conducting quality assurance testing, internal and external training and documentation;
+- conducting QA testing, internal and external training and documentation;

 - delivering and integrating the working product into production; and